 Our commitment to sustainability and environmental responsibility, means that every Elisa employee should keep in mind the wellbeing of the environment and choose environmentally friendly options.
-Ensuring energy-efficiency throughout Elisa's operations, will contribute to climate change mitigation.

 2.1 Responsibility for compliance

 All employees, directors and officers within Elisa Group are responsible for complying with applicable legislation, Elisa's Code of Conduct, this Policy, as well as any other applicable Elisa Group policies, guidelines, management systems and instructions given from time to time, depending on their roles.